-Private car / vehicles
+Access for private car / vehicles

 Imtac recognises reducing discrimination and inequality and making a just transition to Net Zero will involve a radical change in our current approach to travel by car.
-Part of this change in approach will be a transition to zero emission vehicles but the more radical change must involve a significant reduction in car dependency and usage.
+Part of this change in approach must involve a significant reduction in car dependency and usage.
 It is essential that this change in approach is inclusive, addressing potential negative impacts on Deaf people, disabled people and older people through: